-- 13.1 Shetland Islands Council will employ licensing standards officers (LSOs) to investigate allegations of unlicensed activities, to ensure that licence conditions are complied with and to provide information and guidance to members of the public. and a mediation service.
-At the time of drafting this policy, the The Council employs the Service Manager Environmental Health who is appointed to the statutory LSO role.
-The Service Manager is supported in that role by other Environmental Health Officers and Neighbourhood Support Worker staff, who are fully trained. - 13.2 Resources will be targeted towards high-risk premises and activities that require greater attention.
+- 13.1 Shetland Islands Council will employ licensing standards officers (LSOs) to investigate allegations of unlicensed activities, to ensure that licence conditions are complied with and to provide information and guidance to members of the public.
+The Council employs the Service Manager Team Leader Environmental Health who is appointed to the statutory LSO role.
+The Service Manager Team Leader is supported in that role by other Environmental Health Officers, who are fully trained. - 13.2 Resources will be targeted towards high-risk premises and activities that require greater attention.
 A lighter touch will be provided in respect of low-risk premises, where the Board and LSOs identify good management practices in operation. - 13.3 The Council delivers a wide range of enforcement services aimed at safeguarding the environment and the community and at providing a level playing field on which businesses can trade fairly.
 The enforcement of the licensing regime is one of these services.
-The Council has adopted the Government's Enforcement Concordat designed to ensure effective and efficient public protection services.

-- 13.4 Specifically, the Council has confirmed that it is committed to the principles of good enforcement practice by carrying out its regulatory functions in a fair, open and consistent manner. - 13.5 The Board recognises the interests of both citizens and businesses and will work closely with its partners, to assist licence holders to comply with the law and the five licensing objectives it seeks to promote.
+The Council has adopted the Government's EnforcementConcordat designed to ensure effective and efficient public protection services. - 13.4 Specifically, the Council has confirmed that it is committed to the principles of good enforcement practice by carrying out its regulatory functions in a fair, open and consistent manner. - 13.5 The Board recognises the interests of both citizens and businesses and will work closely with its partners, to assist licence holders to comply with the law and the five licensing objectives it seeks to promote.
 Proportionate but firm action will be taken against those who commit offences. - 13.6 The Board expects enforcement agencies to adopt a similar approach and will seek to work actively with them to enforce the licensing legislation.
-In particular the Board anticipates co-operation with the police and to share information where appropriate in order to enhance the promotion of the five licensing objectives.
+In particular the Board anticipates co-operation with the Police Service of Scotland and to share information where appropriate in order to enhance the promotion of the five licensing objectives.